iamnewhere/RealSync/README.md

 1. Replace the resources/audio file with a symlink to the directory with your music files

-Example commands -
-'rm resources/audio'
-'ln -s full_path resources/audio'
+Ex commands - 'ln -sf full_path resources/audio'
 (here full_path is the path to your music directory)